isaacnmm/pestpolicy-hugo2XX/content/posts/how-and-when-to-trim-monkey-grass-border/index.md

 By following these simple steps, your monkey grass will rebound quickly with fresh, vibrant growth, maintaining that neat, healthy border you desire.
 Remember these quick tips for ongoing success:

-* **Always use sharp tools. ** [Sharp blades make clean cuts](https://extension.umd. edu/resource/pruning-trees-and-shrubs) that heal faster and look better. * **Never cut too low. ** Leave at least 2-4 inches of stubble to protect the plant's crown. * **Consider dividing overgrown clumps** during this trimming period.
-It's an excellent opportunity to [rejuvenate and multiply your plants](https://hort.extension. wisc.
+* **Always use sharp tools. ** [Sharp blades make clean cuts](https://extension.umd.edu/resource/pruning-trees-and-shrubs)that heal faster and look better. * **Never cut too low. ** Leave at least 2-4 inches of stubble to protect the plant's crown. * **Consider dividing overgrown clumps** during this trimming period.
+It's an excellent opportunity to [rejuvenate and multiply your plants](https://hort.extension.wisc.

 edu/articles/dividing-ornamental-grasses/).